Simmered Japanese Eggplants

 During his stay in New York, Saveur's editor-in-chief Jim Oseland graciously invited Atsushi to demonstrate his cooking at the magazine's test kitchen, and prepare lunch for the editorial staff.
 Atsushi planned a wonderful menu, incorporating dishes we had cooked plus new ones.
 After last minute sprints to the farmers market and Sunrise Mart, the Japanese food store in lower Manhattan, we arrived at the magazine laden with supplies, and Atsushi set to work.

-The crowd-pleasing favorite was eggplant -- the classic Japanese vegetable of summertime.
-Applying the otoshibuta once again, Atsushi simmered Japanese eggplant, shaped like long purple-black fingers, in dashi, soy sauce and mirin.
+Heres a preparation for eggplant, a crowd-pleasing favorite and classic Japanese vegetable of summertime.
+Applying the otoshibuta Chef Atsushi Nakahigashi simmered Japanese eggplant, shaped like long purple-black fingers, in dashi, soy sauce and mirin.
 Here's how he did it:

 • Japanese eggplants